brianwillis/brianwillis.github.com/_posts/2012-06-08-What-I-Learnt-In-Asia.md

 <u>Local food can be surprisingly difficult to find</u>, especially around hotels.
 Italian food seems to have become the world's de facto comfort food.
 Pizza, ice cream, pasta, burritos, french fries, and burgers are all incredibly easy to find.
 I can appreciate that in a restaurant that mainly caters to tourists you'd have some western offerings, but I didn't expect I'd have to wade through six pages of fast food to find Pad Thai hidden begrudgingly at the back of the menu.

 <u>Free wifi is abundant</u>, though sometimes slow.
 If life were like this back home I'd be a happy man.
-I sincerely hope that the days of hotels in the developed world charging $30/night for wifi are coming to an end.
+I sincerely hope that the days of hotels in the developed world charging $30 a night for wifi are coming to an end.
 I paid less than that for my entire room in most places, and wifi was always included free.
 The same goes for cafes and restaurants - it's an expectation that they'll have internet access.

 <img src="/images/2012-06-08-dot-mac.jpg" alt="Retail boxes for .mac subscriptions." title="Retail boxes for .mac subscriptions." width="{{ site.width }}"/>You can still buy a <a href="http://en.wikipedia.org/wiki/MobileMe#.Mac">.mac</a> subscription in Bangkok (though why you'd want to is beyond me).